noaione/spotilava/README.md

 3. ~~Spotify would froze at `Created new session! device_id xxxxxxxxx` and not finished connecting.~~

 This problem might be fixed at commit [`d1f951f`](https://github.com/noaione/spotilava/commit/d1f951f92cad198a784aa32109822f0701817174) since the upstream `librespot-python` fixes the freezing if the previous auth failed, or the client is not disconnected properly.

+4. Lavaplayer/Lavalink sometimes will throws error at the very end of the tracks

+Unknown problems to me, some tracks (mainly OGG one) will throws errors after the track playback is ended.
+See [`#4`](https://github.com/noaione/spotilava/issues/4)

 ## License